 Now you don’t have to, and you can read more here about how this opened up equity crowdfunding for startups.

-What are the best crowdfunding sites for startups?
+What are the best crowdfunding sites

 The best crowdfunding for startups … well, that depends on your product and what is happening in the crowdfunding world at the time.